idmega2000/clinicapi/README.md

 Where deployed locally, make a get request to /api/v1/clinic
-# Notes
+## Notes

 - The app uses absolute imports.
 - The app also uses global exception error handling.
 - All logic exceptions are thrown in service files(good practive for easy maintanance).

-# Setup Project
+## Setup Project
 To setup project
-- clone project and cd into the folder
+- clone project `git clone https://github.com/idmega2000/clinicapi.git` and cd into the folder
-- run npm install
+- run `npm install`
 - set up the environment variable copy and update frome envsample
 - start the app on dev with `npm run dev`

-# Clinic Search request Parameters
+## Clinic Search request Parameters
 - Name [ex: "Mayo Clinic" or "ayo"]
 - State [ex: "CA" or "California"]
 - AvailabileFrom [ex: from:09:00]